rohitshe/TestXenkoRepository/manual/graphics/low-level-api/textures-and-render-targets.md

 ```

-Do not forget to clear the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.Backbuffer' and the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.DepthStencilBuffer' each frame, because it can result in unexpected behavior depending on the device.
+Don't forget to clear the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.BackBuffer' and the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.DepthStencilBuffer' each frame, because it can result in unexpected behavior depending on the device.
 If you want to keep the contents of a frame, you should use an intermediate render target.

-# Viewport states
+# Viewport

-@'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTargetsAndViewport' will adjust the current @'SiliconStudio.Xenko.Graphics.Viewport' to the full size of the render target.
-If you want to render only to a subset of the texture, you can set render target and viewport separately using @'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTargets' and @'SiliconStudio.Xenko.Graphics.CommandList.SetViewport'.
+@'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTargetAndViewport(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture)' will adjust the current @'SiliconStudio.Xenko.Graphics.Viewport' to the full size of the render target.
+If you want to render only to a subset of the texture, you can set render target and viewport separately using @'SiliconStudio.Xenko.Graphics.CommandList.SetRenderTarget(SiliconStudio.Xenko.Graphics.Texture,SiliconStudio.Xenko.Graphics.Texture)' and @'SiliconStudio.Xenko.Graphics.CommandList.SetViewport(SiliconStudio.Xenko.Graphics.Viewport)'.

-Multiple viewports can be bound using @'SiliconStudio.Xenko.Graphics.CommandList.SetViewport' and @'SiliconStudio.Xenko.Graphics.CommandList.SetViewport' overloads for use with a geometry shader.
+Multiple viewports can be bound using @'SiliconStudio.Xenko.Graphics.CommandList.SetViewports(SiliconStudio.Xenko.Graphics.Viewport[])' and @'SiliconStudio.Xenko.Graphics.CommandList.SetViewport(System.Int32,SiliconStudio.Xenko.Graphics.Viewport)' overloads for use with a geometry shader.

 **Code:** Setting the viewports